Cloudflare Docs

 • Sheds the percentage of IP address hash space specified in the Shed %.

-• Ensures requests from the same IP will hit the same origin, which will increase cache hits, provide consistent latency, and preserve sessions.
+• Ensures requests from the same IP will hit the same endpoint, which will increase cache hits, provide consistent latency, and preserve sessions.

 • Can over- or under-shed requests, since hashing does not guarantee a perfectly even IP distribution and individual IPs may be responsible for different percentages of your requests.

-Choose a Random policy when you want a more accurate distribution of raw requests and an IP hash policy when you want to prevent a single IP from flapping between different origins.
+Choose a Random policy when you want a more accurate distribution of raw requests and an IP hash policy when you want to prevent a single IP from flapping between different endpoints.

 For Session Affinity traffic, you can only use an IP hash policy since these requests relate to existing sessions.
 Only increase the Shed % if you are comfortable disrupting existing sessions.